s-suresh-kumar/refactor/README.md

 Usage:
 Click the below url to launch  website <url> to view the web page and click links at the top of page to navigate to respective area.

+PS: The code baseline is kept under base-code directory.